xsy420/auth/readme.md

 ## Security

 > [!WARNING]
-> TOTP secrets are stored unencrypted in `~/.local/share/auth/entries.toml`.
-This will be changed later in the future.
+> TOTP secrets are stored encrypted in `~/.local/share/auth/entries.toml`.
+The key to unencrypt them is stored in `~/.local/share/auth/key`.

 ## Features